aimms/how-to/Articles/123/123-WebUI-FORMS.rst

 .. note::

-	This article was originally posted to the AIMMS Tech Blog on March 10, 2016 by Chris Kuip.
+	This article was originally posted to the AIMMS Tech Blog.

 The AIMMS WebUI is well known for its capability to create a UI for inspecting and analyzing data in a browser and for modifying existing data.
 However, as a model developer, you also want your users to be able to: